US Intelligence Agencies Tried To Bribe Our Developers To Weaken Encryption, Says Telegram Founder

 More generally:

 If you are using an app created by a company, which is only compatible with itself rather than complying with a public spec, it is very unlikely that it is secure.
-(It's also pretty unlikely that it won't suck in other wa
+(It's also pretty unlikely that it won't suck in other ways too.)

+Stop talking about apps, and start talking about protocols.
+Answer the "which of these apps works best for me?" question later, after protocol selection.
+If telegram doesn't work with anything else except telegram, then you can be pretty sure that telegram is the wrong choice.

 Re: (Score:2)